 AUSTIN, TEXAS— Nov.
-5, 2019 — Medici (now called Direct Health), a mobile telehealth company, today announced that its Chat Translate feature enables easier, more intuitive Spanish-English text message conversations between providers and patients using the Medici app.
+5, 2019 — Direct Health (now called Direct Health), a mobile telehealth company, today announced that its Chat Translate feature enables easier, more intuitive Spanish-English text message conversations between providers and patients using the Direct Health app.

 The chat functionality supports convenient access to high-quality healthcare for the nation’s growing Hispanic population, which in 2060 is expected to number 111 million, accounting for 28% of the U.S. population, up from 18% today, according to the U.S. Census Bureau.

 A recent Direct Health survey of 800 American adults who self-identified as being responsible for managing the healthcare of themselves and/or family members revealed significant variance among certain groups, specifically Hispanics.
 For example, this growing group of Americans is waiting longer for appointments, spending less time with their physicians, are more likely to leave with unanswered questions, and are more likely to delay or forego care due to these factors than non-Hispanics.
 Among all groups surveyed, Hispanics reported the longest wait times.

 Specifically, Direct Health’s survey found: